How Stem Cells Protect Against Age-Related Disease

 The study mentioned above has been focusing on reversing the effect of deteriorating intestinal stem cells with mice, and it’s working.
 Researchers have been treating older mice with a compound aimed at increasing the number of intestinal stem cells.
 Through their observations, this compound may actually “help protect the gut from age-related damage.”
 According to Leonard Guarente, “one of the issues with aging is organ dysfunction, accompanied by a decline in the activity of the stem cells that nurture and replenish that organ, so this is a potentially very useful intervention point to either slow or reverse aging.”

-Guarente, along with other researchers and biologists, have been comparing young mice with older mice, discovering that their intestinal stem cell populations have been decreasing with age.
-When researchers removed these stem cells and studied them, they found they had lower levels of sirtuin, which is the protein needed to support a healthy gut.
+Guarantee, along with other researchers and biologists, have been comparing young mice with older mice, discovering that their intestinal stem cell populations have been decreasing with age.
+When researchers removed them and studied them, they found they had lower levels of sirtuin, which is the protein needed to support a healthy gut.
 By using the specially formulated compound mentioned earlier, they were able to activate sirtuin, eventually increasing the prevalence of intestinal stem cells.

 This is a groundbreaking study that shows just how far we have come in helping the body age gracefully and heal through stem cell research.
-To learn more or to schedule an appointment to discuss how stem cell therapy may be of benefit to you, please contact Texas Partners Healthcare Group today.
+To learn more or to schedule an appointment to discuss how stem cell therapy may be of benefit to you, please contact Texas Partners Healthcare Group, the leading pain management clinic in Frisco, Texas, today.